MarcoTz/Recipes/Recipes/FilledSpinachGnocchi.md

 * 50g pine seeds
 * 1 tsp lemon juice
 * 60ml olive oil
-* salt to taste
+* 1 tsp salt or to taste
-* pepper to taste
+* 1 Tbsp pepper or to taste
-* vegetable oil or olive oil for frying
+* 1 Tbsp vegetable oil or olive oil for frying

 ## Steps